WestpacCXTeam/Starter-Pack/README.md

 ### The _css brand folder (3)

-Files in here will automatically copied to its counterpart folder in `PROD`.
+Files in here will automatically copy to its counterpart folder in `PROD`.
 This is the place to add the GUI and some of its files e.g.: `theme.min.css` or `png/`.

 ### The _fonts brand folder (4)

-Files in here will automatically copied to its counterpart folder in `PROD`.
+Files in here will automatically copy to its counterpart folder in `PROD`.
 There are some GUI font files that will fit in here.